-All measurements discussed in this section deal with properties of objects, and will be performed on multi-epoch coadds, or by simultaneously fitting to all epochs.
-Measurements of sources in individual visits, independent of all others, are described in § 4.2.3.
+All measurements discussed in this section deal with properties of objects, and will be performed primarily on a suite of multi-epoch coadds.
+Measurements of sources in individual visits, independent of all others, are described in § 4.2.3, though in rare cases those Source measurements and/or the forced measurements described in § 4.2.4 may be used in addition to coadds for Object measurements.